jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 ![tgs-req1](/images/kerberoast-wireshark.PNG)

 With this Kerberoast attack you will see both AS-REQ/AS-REP before TGS-REQ/TGS-REP, because that is going to be the inital user authentication then you will see the TGS-REQ/TGS-REP because it authorizing the session ticket.
 That is because TGS stands for Ticket Granting Service and AS stands for Authentication Service.
-With version 5, Kerberos has 2 components for authorization: Ticket Granting Service (as you see here) and Authentication Service (as you will see here and in As-Rep).
+With version 5, Kerberos has 2 components for authorization: Ticket Granting Service (as you see here) and Authentication Service (as you will see here and in AS-REP).
 So it is authorizing the user through AS-REQ/AS-REP, then sending service ticket that was requested TGS-REQ/TGS-REP.

 ***Wireshark:*** *TGS-REQ*